disqus/gutter/README.rst

     switch active for user or project!
     {% endifswitch %}

-NOTE: By default, the `chimera` instance used in the template tags is the ``chimera.client.singleton.chimera`` instance.
+NOTE: By default, the `chimera` instance used in the template tags is the ``chimera.client.chimera`` instance.

 Testing Utilities
 ===============